RgbTrouw/Qs-Messenger/README.md

      some bits of code (not quite very many) are not executed as they might be part of a removed or not fully yet implemented procedure;

-* "session_id" had been implemented and doesn't actually do any work for now, except it might be a good log indicator;
+Ie. "session_id" had been implemented and doesn't actually do any work for now, except it might be a good log indicator;
 * sql template database included ( with minimal, fictional batch clients data )

 a) Client